rodrivas78/Midi2PLAY/README.md

 Midi2PLAY is an application (for Windows 32/64) that helps the process of converting MIDI files (.mid) making them compatible with the syntax accepted by the "PLAY" command of MSX-BASIC.

  This program works as an extension of the "3ML Editor" program, that is, it depends on this one to carry out the conversion process.
-The 3ML Editor is free and can be downloaded at the link: http://aloe.or.tp/tools/3mle/ or here ....
-(At the moment this manual is written it is in the version: 2.0.3.783)
+The 3ML Editor is free and can be downloaded at the link: http://3ml.jp/download.html

   Summary of conversion process: